apify/crawlee/docs/guides/getting_started.md

 Earlier we said that we would let the crawler:

 1. Find new links on the page
-2. Filter only those pointing to `apify.com`
+2. Filter only those pointing to the same hostname, in this case `apify.com`
 3. Enqueue them to the `RequestQueue`
 4. Scrape the newly enqueued links